Humidity Sensor: Classification, Package and Application

 4. Ceramic Humidity Sensor

-In the field of humidity measurement, the measurement of low humidity and high humidity under low and high temperatures is still a weak link so far, among which the humidity measurement technology under high temperatures is the most backward.
+In the field of humidity measurement, measuring low humidity and high humidity under extreme temperatures remains challenging.
+Humidity measurement technology under high temperatures has been particularly underdeveloped historically.

-Therefore, since the 1960s, many countries have begun to develop humidity sensors suitable for measurement under high temperatures.
-Considering the use conditions of the sensor, people naturally focus on certain inorganic substances that are both water-absorbing and high-temperature resistant.
+Since the 1960s, many countries have developed humidity sensors suitable for high-temperature measurements.
+Considering operational requirements, researchers have focused on inorganic substances that are both water-absorbent and high-temperature resistant.

 Figure 4.
 Optical Micrograph of Ceramic Humidity Sensor